 Tennessee has a diverse climate attributable to its size and landscape and is often geographically and culturally defined by three “grand divisions:” East Tennessee (Appalachian Mountains, Cumberland Mountains, and the ridge-and-valley region), Middle Tennessee (rolling hills), and West Tennessee (flat topography part of the Gulf Coastal Plain).
 Tennessee is further separated into four "climate divisions" with the Cumberland Mountains and Appalachian Mountains/Ridge & Valley region forming two different divisions.
 As the climate of the state varies greatly from west to east, it has wide-ranging impacts on many parts of our economy daily.

 The state climate office for Tennessee was originally established under the direction of the Tennessee Valley Authority (TVA), however it ceased operations in 2006.
-Over ten years later, we are attempting to re-establish the office at East Tennessee State University as the Tennessee Climate Office (TCO).
+Over ten years later, in 2016, the Tennessee Climate Office (TCO) at East Tennessee State University was established to fullfil the basic reponsibilities of a state climate office.
+In January 2021, the TCO, in coordination with the American Association of State Climatologists (AASC: https://stateclimate.org/), became the official climate office for the state.
 Climate influences various sectors of our state economy including agriculture, transportation, tourism, recreation, and the environment.
 The mission of the TCO is to provide climate-related services to state, local and federal agencies, businesses, and the citizens of Tennessee.

-The TCO will initially be housed in the Geosciences complex within Ross Hall on the main campus of East Tennessee State University, where university researchers, government agencies, and private industries come together and create a unique environment for interaction and advancement.
-It is expected that the TCO will be actively involved in research that enhances its capabilities to provide public service.
+The TCO is housed in the Geosciences complex within Ross Hall on the main campus of East Tennessee State University, where university researchers, government agencies, and private industries come together and create a unique environment for interaction and advancement.
+The TCO will be actively involved in research that enhances its capabilities to provide public service.

 - El Niño/La Niña effects on Tennessee weather and climate